ChainXim-Team/chainxim-documentation/docs/developer-guide.en.md

 In the table above, envir_create_global_chain initializes and generates a global blockchain.
 After that, this chain will serve as the global blockchain tree and the global longest valid chain from a global view.
 The main program initializes the Environment object according to the simulation parameters, calls `exec` to start the simulation loop, and implements the random oracle method and diffusion method described in the paper.
 For attackers, the corresponding attacking operations needs to be executed through `attack_excute`.
 After the simulation ends, `view_and_write` is called to collect and output the simulation results.

+### DataItem Mechanism

+DataItem is an abstraction of on-chain data, with a data structure of 4 bytes for generation round + 4 bytes for a random number.

+When `dataitem_enable=True` is set in `system_config.ini`, the DataItem mechanism will be enabled with the following features:

+1. The TopologyNetwork and AdhocNetwork models will calculate block size and corresponding block propagation delay based on the number of DataItems stored in the block during simulation.
+2. During the evaluation stage, throughput will be calculated based on the number of DataItems in all blocks in the main chain.
+3. During the evaluation stage, the attack efficacy of attackers can be assessed based on the proportion of invalid DataItems on the chain (only DataItems generated in the Environment are valid, all others are invalid).

+In the current Environment implementation, each miner will be provided with `max_block_capacity` DataItems in each round, and miners need to package these DataItems into blocks during mining.
+Once a miner generates a new block, the Environment will generate new DataItems for miners to use before the start of the next round, ensuring that DataItems are sufficient to fill the block.

 ## Miner